Emotional Support Animal (ESA)

 Steps for Requesting an Emotional Support Animals in University Housing

-- Request accommodation by completing the Request for Accommodations Form.
+- Complete the Emotional Support Animal Request for Accommodation Form.

 - Submit completed Veterinary Verification Form to Accessibility Resources.